 Compared with a fixed price contract, a more flexible Time & Materials approach continually proves workable and seems to be a better choice for a client — and here is why:

-— Customer needs drive product specification.
-If a client has a vision of his or her future product but is incapable of writing a specification for it, a T&M contract is a must for them.
+1. Customer needs drive product specification.
+If a client has a vision of his or her future product but is incapable of writing a specification for it, a T&M contract is a perfect choice for them.

 Of course, the budget is agreed anyway, since contracts are signed to reduce risks for both clients and suppliers.
 The truth is that the latter are the ones who bear no risk, while the former depend on the developers’ pace and their (un)willingness to keep costs down.

-Outsourcing, as the way to contract the work outside the company, is now a software development model, growing in popularity in the IT industry, and the above pricing models are stemming from it.
-Outsourcing, thus, brings about the execution of the T&M and FP contracts.
+Outsourcing, as the way to contract the work outside the company, is a software development model that is now growing in popularity in the IT industry.
+The above pricing models stem from it so that outsourcing brings about the execution of the T&M and FP contracts.

 As a rule, outstaffing is other than a client-supplier relationship.
 In-house management and the remote technical team form a single unit.
 A dedicated team consists of full-time employees hired with a view to getting a large amount of work done.
 Therefore, such an approach has the following advantages: